ELEM ED 317 Teaching Social Studies Preschool - 8

 Topics:

-Introduction to the course, the 10 Wisconsin Educator Standards, and participants; memories of social studies in elementary and middle school; experiences and concerns in teaching social studies; and developing classroom discussion guidelines in a learning community.
+Introduction to the course, definition, main purpose and disciplines of social studies, recommended practices in social studies, and participants; memories of social studies in elementary and middle school; experiences and concerns in teaching social studies; and developing classroom discussion guidelines in a learning community.

 Slide Show